Hone logo

 • Empty input string.

-• Input with only text.
+• Input string containing only whitespace.

 Examples